stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 Get-Service | Where-Object { $_.Name -ilike '*Web*' } | ForEach-Object { $_.Name + ' - ' + $.Status }
 ~~~

+> *ForEach-Object* supports parallel execution of iterations in PowerShell 7 and above.

 # Functions #

 Functions are named script blocks.
 Use this syntax to declare a function: